jsousadacunha/jsousadacunha.github.io/content/policies/jmsousa/index.md

 by clicking the link following each key point or by using our table of contents to find the section you are looking for.**

-**What personal information do we process?** When you visit, use, or navigate our Services, we may process personal information depending on how you interact with José Sousa and the Services, the choices you make, and the products and features you use.
+**What personal information do we process?** When you visit, use, or navigate our Services, we may process personal information depending on how you interact with J.M.
+Sousa and the Services, the choices you make, and the products and features you use.
 Click [here](#1-what-information-do-we-collect) to learn more.

 **Do we process any sensitive personal information?** We do not process sensitive personal information.